-Federal housing officials recently announced that FHA loan limits for Seattle and all other cities across the U.S. would be increased in 2020.
+Federal housing officials announced that FHA loan limits for Seattle would remain unchanged in 2024.
+Most other counties will see increases.
 We also mentioned that HUD officials would follow suit with a similar announcement of their own.

 This is good news for borrowers who plan to use this program to buy a home next year.

-In the Seattle area, the FHA loan limit for a single-family property will go up to $741,7505 in 2020.
+In the Seattle area, the FHA loan limit for a single-family property remains at $977,500 in 2024.
 This figure applies to all of King, Pierce and Snohomish counties.
-Those three counties will have higher loan limits than the rest of the state, due to higher home values across the Seattle area.
-All other counties in Washington will have lower limits in 2020.
+Those three counties have higher loan limits than the rest of the state, due to higher home values across the Seattle area.
+All other counties in Washington have lower limits in 2024.

-FHA loan limits went up for all counties in Washington.
+FHA loan limits remained the same for all counties in Washington.

 The following table outlines the new FHA loan limits in King, Pierce, and Snohomish counties: